coq/coq/doc/sphinx/practical-tools/coqide.rst

 which was bound by default to `Shift-Ctrl-A`.  "<Primary>" indicates `Ctrl`.
 The second line is for a menu item that has no key binding.

-Lines that begin with semicolons are comments create by CoqIDE.
+Lines that begin with semicolons are comments created by CoqIDE.
 CoqIDE uses the default binding for these items.
 To change a key binding, remove the semicolon and set the third item in the list as desired, such as in the third line.
 Avoid assigning the same binding to multiple items.